David Padden Retires After 16 Years as Construction Director

 He was the Director responsible for all the Company's major contracts encompassing Design and Build, Partnered and Traditional Contracts.

-David's last day saw him presented with the first editions of 2 travel books for Italy, where he plans to holiday and an iPen.
+David's last day saw him presented with first editions of 2 travel books for Italy, where he plans to holiday, and an iPen from the staff plus a retirement gift from the company.
 Leaving drinks were also held at 'The Old English Gentleman' seeing Dave off into his retirement.

 << Back to News